git-for-windows/git-for-windows.github.io/Package-management.md

 ### Updating `msys2-runtime`, `pacman` and `bash`

-As `pacman.exe` is itself an MSYS2 executable, it is strongly suggested to update `msys2-runtime` and `pacman` packages individually if they need to be updated, and let `pacman` quit *immediately* afterwards.
+As `pacman.exe` is itself an MSYS2 executable, it is strongly suggested to update `msys2-runtime`, `bash` and `pacman` packages separately from other packages if they need to be updated, and let `pacman` quit *immediately* afterwards.

 Likewise, if you run `pacman` from a `bash` -- an MSYS2 program, too -- you should quit the shell *immediately* (it might show an infinite stream of heap messages instead of quitting, requiring to be force-quit).